kpdecker/linoleum/README.md

 ### linoleum/tasks/test

 Defines the `test:mocha` task which runs in-process Node tests.
+This is not recommended for Webpack projects.
+Instead the cover tests below are preferred.

 ### linoleum/tasks/karma